ToppleKek/Rikaichan/README.md

 # Rikaichan

+## Fork
+This fork adds a link to the [Jisho](https://jisho.org) dictionary page for the selected kanji in the popup.

 ## About
 Japanese dictionary extension.
 Japanese to English/German/French/Russian dictionary.
 Just hover the mouse on top of a word, and a popup appears.
 Automatically de-inflects verbs and adjectives.
 Detailed kanji view.